SalomePlatform/adao/doc/en/theory.rst

 with **P** the state error covariance and *t* the discrete iterative time.
 In this scheme, the analysis **(x,P)** is obtained by means of the "*correction*" by observing the "*prediction*" of the previous state.
-An another way to understand data assimilation in dynamics, in the space of measured states and measured observations, leads to the following representation of a sequential form of data assimilation:
+Another way of understanding data assimilation in dynamics, by observing the states in the measurement space, is to represent the same sequential assimilation process as in the previous figure in the following form:

   .. _schema_d_AD_sequentiel:
   .. figure:: images/schema_temporel_sequentiel.png